Sports Medicine Primary Care and Rehabilitation

 - Percutaneous needle tenotomy.
 A vibrating needle that emits ultrasound waves is inserted into an injured tendon to break down and remove damaged tissue.
 Consultations for this treatment are available at the NewYork-Presbyterian Sports Performance Institute, and the minimally-invasive procedure itself is done in another facility.

-Our sports medicine and rehabilitation physicians are dedicated to providing ethical and evidence-based recommendations on the appropriate use of emerging treatment options, and are actively engaged in research and education efforts in regenerative medicine and orthobiologic therapies.
+Our sports medicine and rehabilitation physicians are dedicated to providing ethical and evidence-based recommendations on the appropriate use of emerging treatment options, and are actively engaged in research and educational efforts in orthobiologic therapies.

 Sports medicine and rehabilitation physicians perform assessment of athletes with concussions and monitor patients to determine when they can safely return to play.
 They have also established collaborations with sports programs at local high schools.